aliddell/hybridfactory/README.rst

 Usage
 -----

-This tool is primarily a command-line utility.
-Provided you have a `parameter file <#parameter-file>`__, you can invoke it like so:
+Hybrid Factory is primarily a command-line tool.
+Provided you have a `parameter file`_, you can invoke it like so:

 .. code:: shell